bnb/site/_posts/2015-10-11-minimum-viable-products-on-the-web.md

 }
 {% endhighlight %}

-Nothing advanced, just a simple JSON-formatted object which contains the amount of stars which the movie got and the most important part: If the server already knows about this rating (aka.: if it has already been sinced with the backend).
+Nothing advanced, just a simple JSON-formatted object which contains the amount of stars which the movie got and the most important part: If the server already knows about this rating (aka.: if it has already been synced with the backend).

 Using this method, we were able to launch our product while still avoiding data loss: After I had finished the server-side part of the rating script, the only thing I needed to do was check the current visitors browser for cookies that are based on a movie's rating, save the amount of stars to the DB and set the "sync" key to "true" (so that it won't accidentally be saved again).